junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 * It's harder, but more interesting
 * Some songs may not have a long drum-only lead-ins & lead-outs, like songs with full lyrics

-Start off your mix with a song that's not too intense.
-Take a hint from Track order on albums, it can help you to make a journey as the mix progresses.
-Vary your intensity as you go through the songs, but that might happen anyway due to differences in song content & key compatibility.

 If there's a long breakdown in a song, I try to place that song at or after the middle of the mix.
 Sometimes there are songs with "missing beats", ie, incomplete bars so that the usual 4/4 phase is thrown off after some time.
 Again, for management reasons, I extend it, or chop it off.
 For times when those don't sound good, IMO it's most important to have sync at the end of a song, so that the phase is correct when you join the next song.

 I try not to pitchshift songs most of the time, since if the pitch is shifted, it sounds wrong/not original, and sortove defeats key theory.

 Surround
 ---
 Using surround in mixes is completely optional, but offers more flexibility.
+Though the need is declining due to more realtime separation technology, general interest in surround might be increasing.
 You can make surround mixes, but it will most likely be upscale.
 You can upscale after making a mix, but that's lazy & bad quality cuz phase information that upscalers use is mangled by pitch-time stretching.
 So, upscaling *before* is preferred.
-Deciding whether to make a surround mix or not depends on a few factos, how well I like the songs, and how well they upscale to surround.
+Deciding whether to make a surround mix or not depends on a few factors, how well I like the songs, and how well they upscale to surround.
 Non-vocal mixes I usually don't consider for surround.

 Order for 51/71 is L R C LFE BL BR SL SR (SMPTE-MS)